envato/event_sourcery/README.md

 ### Event Processing

 A central part of EventSourcery is the processing of events in the store.
-Event Sourcery provides the Event Stream Processor abstraction to support this.
+EventSourcery provides the Event Stream Processor abstraction to support this.

 ```
                                            ┌─────────────┐          Subscribe to the event store